silentorb/marloth-story/books/fairytale/part6.md

 The crowd finds this amusing.
 They begin to laugh and deride him using crude language.
 They gloat about the perverse things they will do to the princess.
 Except for the clever looking man.
 He doesn't say anything.
-He just takes a few steps back, turns around, and runs like a madman.
+He just takes a few steps back, turns around, and flees.

 Despite all of their words, no one has yet taken a step forward.
 Instead, someone asks the man standing in front of the doorway what he